- The University

 The College of Business participates in a cross-disciplinary minor in Entrepreneurial Studies.
-This minor is only available to business and non-business majors.
-Requirements for the minor include Mgmt 310, 313, and 9 credits from an approved list.
-The approved list is available in the Undergraduate Programs Office in the College of Business and on the web at www.bus.iastate.edu/undergrad/minors.asp.
-The minor must include at least 6 credits in courses numbered 300 or above taken at Iowa State University.
+This minor is available to any undergraduate student.
+Requirements for the minor include Mgmt 310, Mgmt 313, one business-oriented elective from an approved list (3 credits), one college-specific opportunity recognition course (3 credits), and an experiential learning component (3 credits).
+The approved list of courses is available in the Undergraduate Programs Office in the College of Business and on the web at www.isupjcenter.org/education/minor.

 Nondegree Seeking Students

 Students who wish to take courses in the College of Business, but are not seeking an undergraduate degree, should apply to the college as non-degree seeking students.
 Non-degree seeking students are eligible to take up to 9 credits in 300-level and above business courses without meeting the college’s admission requirements.
 Students who desire to take more than 9 credits, however, must meet the College’s professional program admission requirements and have approval of a department chair.
 Non-degree seeking students must meet all course prerequisites.

 Upper Division Courses for Students Outside the College

 Students from outside the College of Business are eligible to take up to 9 credits of 300-level and above business courses without meeting the college’s admission requirements, as long as they meet course prerequisites.
 Students who desire to take more than 9 credits, however, must meet the college’s professional program admission requirements.